raganwald/raganwald.github.com/_posts/2018-05-20-we-dont-need-no-stinking-recursion.md

 })
 ```

 Now, this does separate the implementation of a divide-and-conquer recursive algorithm from what we want to accomplish, but it's still obvious that we're doing a divide and conquer algorithm.
-Balanced against that, `multirec` can do a lot more than we can accomplish with a recursive iterator, like rotating squares, or implementing [HashLife].
+Balanced against that, `multirec` can do a lot more than we can accomplish with a recursive iterator, like rotating squares, implementing [HashLife], or even finding a solution to the [Towers of Hanoi].

 [HashLife]: http://raganwald.com/hashlife/

-`multirec` isn't the only higher-order recursive function. `linrec` and `binrec` are pretty handy as shown [here](http://raganwald.com/2016/12/15/what-higher-order-functions-can-teach-us-about-libraries-and-frameworks.html).
-But let's move on and try it on something else.

 ---

 [![Towers of Hanoi](/assets/images/recursion/hanoi.jpg)][Towers of Hanoi]

-### implementing the towers of hanoi with higher-order recursive functions
+---

+Speaking of the [Towers of Hanoi]...
 Not all recursive algorithms map neatly to recursive data structures.
-For example, what about the [Towers of Hanoi]?
+The recursive solution to the Towers of Hanoi is a good example.
+We'll use `multirec`, demonstrating that we can separate the mechanics of recursion from our code for anything recursive, not just algorithms that work with trees.
+Let's start with the function signature:

 [Towers of Hanoi]: https://en.wikipedia.org/wiki/Tower_of_Hanoi

-Let's start with the function signature:

 ```javascript
 function hanoi (params) { // params = {disks, from, to, spare}